rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 #### Incoming message delivery
 If you expected to receive a message that never arrived, try the following steps:
 -	Perform a search on your mailbox.
-Using your mailbox’s search function will discover a message that was hiding in a sub-folder.
+    - Using your mailbox’s search function will discover a message that could be hiding in a sub-folder.
--	Does your mailbox have any rules or filters applied?
+-	Does your mailbox have rules or filters applied?
+    - Rules and filters can inadvertently move or even delete messages.
 -	Check your Spam/Junk/Trash folders.
+    - Searching your inbox should uncover messages lurking in these folders.
+It is best practice to manually check them even if a search does not show the messages in these folders.
 -	Check your recover deleted items folder	.

-    - Log into [apps.rackspace.com](apps.rackspace.com) > Place your cursor over “Trash” or “Deleted Items” > right-click and select “Recover Deleted Items” from the menu.
+    - Log into [apps.rackspace.com](apps.rackspace.com) > Place your cursor over “Trash” for Rackspace Email users or “Deleted Items” for Exchange users > right-click and select “Recover Deleted Items” from the menu.
 A box will pop up displaying messages in your recover deleted items folder.
+Detailed instructions

 - Allow ample time to ensure there is not a message delay
 -	Did the sender receive a bounce message?
 If so, reference [Common Email Bounces](how-to/common-email-bounces/) for possible solutions.